elastic/azure-marketplace/README.md

 passphrase can be passed with `esTransportCertPassword` to encrypt the generated certificate on each node.

-A new CA PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).
+One way to generate a PKCS#12 archive containing a CA cert is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).
 The simplest command to generate a CA cert is

 ```sh
 ./certutil ca